Maureen Fiedler, SL

-Laura Kwerel brings to the show her love of radio and oral history.
-The senior producer since 2007, she looks for creative ways to include sound, personal stories and religious diversity.
-She holds a master’s degree from Northwestern University's Medill School of Journalism, and has honed her radio skills at WBEZ, WBUR, and the Center for Documentary Studies.
-Her 2010 series, The Soundscapes of Faith, is the winner of two awards for radio.
-She’s ecstatic that 10 years of Hebrew school have finally come in handy.
+Laura brings to the show her love of radio and oral history.
+The producer since 2007, she is especially intrigued by the mysterious, mystical side of religion.
+She holds a master’s degree from Northwestern University's Medill School of Journalism, and studied psychology and film studies at the College of William and Mary.
+Laura is ecstatic that 10 years of Hebrew school have finally come in handy.

 As the longtime producer, she has had the pleasure of booking some very interesting people over the years, including David Lynch, Leonard Nimoy, Anne Rice and MC Hammer.
 She has earned seven journalism awards for the show, for stories including her five-part series on sacred sound, a story on the sacred musical traditions of ancient Syria, and more recently, a piece on an Israeli reality TV show called "Liturgical Poet."

 Abby is a graduate of Swarthmore College, where she studied psychology and English.
 There, she worked for the daily newspaper and in the Interfaith Center, where she organized spoken storytelling events featuring students and faculty of faith.